Prostitution in Ecuador

 Prostitution in Ecuador is legal and regulated, as long as the prostitute is over the age of 18, registered, and works from a licensed brothel.
 Prostitution is widespread throughout the country.
 Many brothels and prostitutes operate outside the regulatory system and the regulations have been less strictly enforced in recent years.
 25,000 prostitutes were registered in the year 2000.
 In 2007 it was estimated that 70% of the prostitutes in the country were from Colombia.
 The country attracts Colombian prostitutes as the currency is the US$ rather than the unstable Colombian peso.
 UNAIDS estimate there to be 35,000 prostitutes in the country.

-Quito was the first city in Ecuador to regulate prostitution in 1921, requiring prostitutes to be tested weekly for STIs and the results recorded in the "Register of Venereal Disease".
-Testing and any necessary treatment was free to the prostitutes.
+Quito was the first city in Ecuador to regulate prostitution in 1921, requiring prostitutes to be tested weekly for STIs.
+The results were recorded in the "Register of Venereal Disease".
+Testing and any necessary treatment were free to the prostitutes.
 Guayaquil and Riobamba introduced a similar system of regulation in 1925.
 In 1939, about 1,000 prostitutes were registered in Quito.

 In 2015, 6 hotels used for prostitution were closed down by the authorities in the Historic Centre of Quito.
 Following protests by the sex workers, the administrator of the Central Zone, Joffre Echeverría, pledged to set up a new zone for them to work in.

 Brothels are known as "chongos" or "licensed centers of tolerance".

 Legal situation

 There is no law to criminalise sex workers or those who organise prostitutes.
 The National Health Code of Ecuador requires sex work in brothels to be monitored by the Department of Health.

-Brothels are required to be registered and sex workers licensed.
+Brothels are required to be registered and sex workers are licensed.
 To obtain a licence ("carnet"), the prostitute must undergo a medical examination and be free from syphilis, chlamydia and HIV.
 The prostitutes must be reexamined every 9 – 15 days and the licence updated.
 If the prostitute tests positive for STIs, their licence is suspended or revoked.

 The licence resembles a passport and contains a photograph of the sex worker.
 Prostitutes have demanded that the photographs be removed and the details of STI testing encrypted.

 Street prostitution is dealt with under public order laws.